mcozcn/core/docs/supabase-auth-and-rls.md

 - Create a small server-side API (serverless function) that runs with Supabase `service_role` key and performs writes after validating a server-issued token, or
 - Add proper Supabase users for your admins and define narrower RLS policies that check claims (e.g., using JWT custom claims).

+If you'd like a ready-to-run example migration, I've added a permissive SQL migration to `supabase/migrations/20251215083000_add_membership_packages_rls.sql` that enables RLS on `membership_packages` and creates permissive policies for authenticated users (for testing). **Do not** use it as-is in production — instead use it to confirm whether RLS is the cause of your 401, then tighten policies appropriately.

 If you want, I can:
 - Add example SQL migration files to this repo for the policies above, and/or
 - Add a small serverless function (`/api/write`) example that proxies write requests, validates your local admin token, and performs the write with `service_role` privileges.